slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'A man is a success if he gets up in the morning and gets to bed at night, and in between he does what he wants to do.'*

 > *'Success is simple, but it is not easy.
 Success is nothing but the accumulation of small things done consistently over a long period of time.'*

-> *'Success doesn’t come to you.
-You go to it.' -- Marva Collins*

 > *'Try not to become a man of success, rather become a man of value' -- Albert Einstein*